dan-leo/masters/thesis/v8/thesis.md

 +CEREG: 5,1,"8CA7","28C464",7,,,"00011000","00101010"
 ```

 AT+CEREG says that the T3324 active time is 48 seconds, or 2 seconds * 24 binary coded timer value.
-This is not the expected outcome, even according to "Table 10.5.5.32/3GPP TS 24.008: Extended DRX parameters informatio" as referenced in Ublox documentation, which expects 40.96s.
+This is not the expected outcome, even according to "Table 10.5.5.32/3GPP TS 24.008: Extended DRX parameters information" as referenced in Ublox documentation, which expects 40.96s.
 Besides, the paging time interval is also not working as expected as in Figure \ref{fig:edrx1}.

 \begin{figure}[ht]
   \subfloat[Initial attempt at setting eDRX mode failed.]{